-You’ll build connections with industry leaders and influencers., providing great stories for reporters, top notch products for promoters and interesting topics for experts to share with their followers.
-Over time, you’ll become more than a brand — you’ll be a part of a community.
+You’ll build connections with industry leaders and influencers, providing great stories for reporters, top notch products for promoters and interesting topics for experts to share with their followers.
+Over time, you’ll become more than a brand — you’ll become a part of a community.

-Tip: Install a Facebook pixel on your website to track how your ads affect customer behavior, and retarget your ads accordingly.
-Over time, Facebook will learn which users are more likely to click your link or buy a product, and ensure that your ads are delivered to the people most likely to convert into solid leads and sales.
+Pro Tip: Install a Facebook pixel on your website to track how your ads affect customer behavior, and retarget your ads accordingly.
+Over time, Facebook will learn which users are more likely to click your link or buy a product, delivering your ads to the people most likely to convert into solid leads and sales.

-6. Social media can help you get noticed at events, and even generate earned media coverage.
+7. Social media can help you get noticed at events and earn media coverage.

-Whatever metric you using to measure the success of an event, it will always demand effective promotion.
+Whatever metric you use to measure the success of an event, it will always demand effective promotion.
 And that promotion always benefits from an active social media presence.

-Attending a trade show to collect high-quality leads at a trade show?
+- Attending a trade show to collect high-quality leads?
 A mature social media strategy will enable you to leverage influencers to amplify your message and bring attendees to your booth.